-- Abnormal cholesterol caused by HIV/AIDS treatment.
+- Abnormal levels of blood fats in people with HIV/AIDS.
 Some research suggests that taking fish oil reduces triglyceride levels in people with abnormal cholesterol levels caused by HIV/AIDS treatment.
 Taking fish oil might also reduce total cholesterol levels in these people, although results are inconsistent.

 - High blood pressure.
 Fish oil seems to slightly lower blood pressure in people with moderate to very high blood pressure.
 Some types of fish oil might also reduce blood pressure in people with slightly high blood pressure, but results are inconsistent.
 Fish oil seems to add to the effects of some, but not all, blood pressure-lowering medications.
 However, it doesn’t seem to reduce blood pressure in people with uncontrolled blood pressure who are already taking blood pressure-lowering medications.

-- Psychosis.
+- A mental disorder marked by hallucinations and delusion (psychosis).
 Some research shows that taking a fish oil supplement might help prevent full psychotic illness from developing in teenagers and young adults with mild symptoms.
 These effects of fish oil have not been tested in older people.

 - Rheumatoid arthritis (RA).
 Taking fish oil by mouth, alone or together with the drug naproxen (Naprosyn), seems to help improve symptoms of RA.
 People who take fish oil can sometimes reduce their use of pain medications.
 Also, administering fish oil intravenously (by IV) reduces swollen and tender joints in people with RA.